 6. Consider Network Upgrades for Greater Performance:

-Finally, the most significant phase of a network audit is the step taken in acknowledgment of the findings.
+Finally, the most significant phase of a network audit is the step taken in acknowledgement of the findings.
 Companies should not assume that their job is done with the network audit only.
 The word “upgrade” apparently calls to mind hardware, and an expert site visit may expose that a network requires more access points (or less, to stop interruption), or updated cabling to provide WiFi 6, for example.
 But network upgrades could also involve the improvement of more open policies or firmware updates.

 However, one of the most usual problems of weak network performance is pretty simply that your network is in desperate requirement of a hardware upgrade.
 A thoughtfully planned network upgrade can support determine your organization’s connectivity problems and enhance the user experience.
 In the enterprise setting, effective and secure network performance is required for managing productivity and maintaining significant operations running easily.